JoglekarLab/GeneralizedRinger/README.md

 ### Design Generator Pipeline

-The Design Generator Pipeline first creates a file with the selection of what residues are to be designed The Design Generator Pipeline builds sequence designs for a specified interface while optionally keeping certain chains fixed.
-You can configure:

-For the Design Generator Pipeline, the user can select how to select the interface for design and which chains to keep fixed so they are not designed.
-The user can provide:

-- `max_distance` (distance between c alpha to be considered a contact)
-- `cb_distance` (distance between c beta to be considered a contact)
-- `extended_design = True` (if True uses the max_distance between c_alpha to check for contacts, if false uses the c beta)
-- `interface = "A_BC"`
-- `fixed_chains = "B,C"` (which chains not to be designed)

-> **Note:** To design a whole chain rather than just the interface, set `max_distance` to a very high number (e.g. 100).

-### Design Generator Pipeline

 The Design Generator Pipeline first creates a file with the selection of what residues are to be designed.
 For that selection, the user can configure:

 - `max_distance` (float): Cα–Cα distance threshold (Å) to define contacts